 State Highways and Transportation Department Fund: This fund received 75 percent of the collections from the 4 percent highway use tax during fiscal years 2013 and 2012.
-Effective July 5, 2013, the highway use tax was repealed and all motor vehicle transactions are now assessed a sales tax as authorized by Section 144.020, RSMo, which goes into the State Road Fund and the State Road Bond Fund.
+Under Section 144.020, RSMo, all motor vehicle transactions are now assessed a sales tax, which goes into the State Road Fund and the State Road Bond Fund.
 This fund continues to receive some residual highway use tax collections.